Nusantara Blog

 Merauke, this regency of South Papua province, remains largely intact and sparsely populated due to its remoteness, tropical savanna climate with prolonged wet and dry seasons, and strong Indigenous presence.
 It is characterised by a diverse mosaic of wetlands, Melaleuca swamp forests, natural grasslands, wooded savannas, and primary rainforests, including mangroves, lowland rainforests, and peat-swamp forests.
 But its inclusion in Indonesia’s National Strategic Projects (PSN) is changing that.
 Backed by national interest, and supported by army personnel, the PSN project benefits from fast-tracked permits, minimal oversight, and a powerful development mandate.

-By integrating spatial data from multiple Indonesian ministries and government agencies, with support from Yayasan Pusaka, we produced the first detailed reconstruction of the South Papua PSN.
-The resulting map reveals a project spanning 2.32 million hectares.
+Indonesia’s South Papua National Strategic Project (PSN) is dubbed the “world’s largest planned land clearing initiative“.
+By integrating spatial data from multiple Indonesian ministries and government agencies, in collaboration with Yayasan Pusaka, we produced a detailed reconstruction of the South Papua PSN.

 Map of the Merauke National Strategic Project (Proyek Strategis Nasional, PSN) in South Papua (2.32 Million hectares), revealing planned land allocations for rice, bioethanol (Sugarcane), Biodiesel (palm oil), pulp and paper and infrastructure (food estate road and logistics port).
 The map extends 2.3 Mha of forest and savanna, wetlands, and indigenous territory.